ZombieBrine13092/WebCraft/README.md

 This project is intended to become a Minecraft Classic clone using HTML 5 technologies, most notably WebGL and WebSockets.
 No third-party libraries are used, with the exception of glmatrix and socket.io.
 People who have written similar demos used libraries such as *three.js*, but it is both foolish and inefficient to use a 3D engine for rendering large amount of blocks.

-Running the client and server
+Running the game
 ---------------------
+The game simply opens in a browser, so there's no client setup, but here's how to start a server:
+(*Port 3000 can be forwarded onto the Internet for external connections*)

-The client and server both require NodeJS and NPM to function.
+The server requires NodeJS and NPM to function.
 You can get it at https://nodejs.org.
 After installing Node and NPM, run InstallDependencies.bat in the release folder to install all required modules.

-*Running the client*:
-Start the script **RunGame.bat.**

 *Running the server*:
 Open a command prompt in the release folder and run '**node server.js**' (without quotes.)

-The client server runs on port 8080, and the server's IP is http://<device ip>:3000/multiplayer.html.
+The server's IP is http://<device ip>:3000/multiplayer.html.
-The server window acts as an HTTP server on port 3000, and it connects you to the game server when you order multiplayer.html.
+The server window acts as an HTTP server on port 3000, and it connects you to the game server when you request multiplayer.html.

 Screenshots